wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

 * <a target="_blank" href="https://github.com/MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/blob/master/Instructions/Labs/AZ400_M02_Version_Controlling_with_Git_in_Azure_Repos.md">
 Lab : Version Controlling with Git in Azure Repos</a>

-   * What is Source Control
-   * Benefits of Source Control
+   * Git is the default version control provider for new projects.
+   * Clone an existing repository
+   * Save work with commits
-   * Types of Source Control Systems
+   * Review history of changes
-   * Introduction to Azure Repos
+   * Work with branches by using Visual Studio Code

    * Introduction to GitHub
    * Migrating from Team Foundation Version Control (TFVC) to Git in Azure Repos